mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 .. parsed-literal::

-    l2 error: 4.22%
+    l2 error: 4.32%

 More or less :math:`4\%` in :math:`l_2` error, which is really low considering the fact that we use just **one** convolutional layer and a simple feedforward to decrease the dimension.
-Let's see now some peculiarity of the filter.
+Let’s see now some peculiarity of the filter.

 Filter for upsampling
 ~~~~~~~~~~~~~~~~~~~~~

 Suppose we have already the hidden dimension and we want to upsample on
 a differen grid with more points.
-Let's see how to do it:
+Let’s see how to do it:

 .. code:: ipython3